AviatrixSystems/Docs/HowTos/rbac_faq.rst

  1. Bob creates a new permission group, say Site2Cloud-ops.
  #.
 Bob assigns himself to Site2Cloud-ops group.
  #.
 Bob clicks "Manage permission" for Site2Cloud-ops group to select Site2Cloud permission for the group.
  #.
-Bob clicks "Manage access accounts" for Site2Cloud-ops group to select account_A.
+Bob clicks "Manage access accounts" for Site2Cloud-ops group to select account-A.
  #.
 Bob creates a new user, say Adam and associate Adam to Site2Cloud-ops group.

 After the above tasks, Adam will be able to login and perform Site2Cloud tasks for account-A. But Adam cannot perform Site2Cloud